-Moreover, holons perfectly fit this kind of problems and they allow the construction of very large MAS because during holon design it is sufficient to look at one specific abstraction level at a time thus lowering the complexity of this activity.
-The consequences of this strategy are: (i) the adoption of the key elements of the CRIO metamodel supporting the holonic structure, and the decision to put the concept of organization at the center of the design process philosophy (in some way, this moved a little apart the importance of the Agent concept).
+The consequences of this strategy are: (i) the adoption of the key elements of the CRIO metamodel supporting the holonic structure, and the decision to put the concept of organization at the center of the design process philosophy (in some way, this moved a little apart the importance of Agent concept).

 The reuse of experiences done with PASSI and CRIO was another important requirement for the new process.
-This requirement generated several strategies; for instance the decision to maintain the semantic structure of PASSI communications (that are FIPA-compliant) implied the adoption of concepts like Communication, Message, Interaction Protocol, and Ontology.
-Another strategy related to that, implied the adoption of Role as a primitive concept; this introduced a great change in the philosophy of the new process.
+This requirement generated several strategies; for instance the decision to maintain the semantic structure of PASSI communications (that are FIPA-compliant) implied the adoption of concepts like Communication, Message, Interaction Protocol, Ontology.

+Another strategy related to that implied the adoption of Role as a primitive concept; this introduced a great change in the philosophy of the new process.
 Agents were no more the basic composition elements of the new application, they were replaced by Roles (as it was in the CRIO approach).

-Finally, an interesting discussion arose from the assessment we made of our design experiences in order to evaluate the maturity of our organization and the needed improvements: PASSI designers reported as very significative their experience in adopting an ontological description of the problems for modeling agents' knowledge and communication contents.
+Finally, an interesting discussion arose from the assessment we made of our design experiences in order to evaluate the maturity of our organization and the needed improvement: PASSI designers found interesting their experience in adopting an ontological description of the problems for modeling agents' knowledge and communication contents.

 We concluded that this experience, although positive, had a limit in the fact that it did not explicitly used the ontological model for improving problem understanding and requirements capturing.
-For this reason we decided to perform an early modeling of Problem domain in form of an ontology that could be reused in several different steps of the design.
-From the methodological point of view, another interesting issue concerned the decision of adopting a transformational approach inspired by PASSI but coherent with the MDE [40] theories.
+For this reason we decided to perform an early modeling of Problem domain in form of an ontology that could be reused in several different aspects of the design.

+From the methodological point of view an interesting point concerned the decision of adopting a transformational approach inspired by PASSI but coherent with the MDE [38] theories.
 This suggested the idea of organizing the metamodel in 3 domains: problem, agency and solution, each one corresponding to a different level of abstraction and design refinement from problem requirements capture to the final solution delivery.

-Resuming the results of this part of the work, in Table 2 it is possible to see that the following MMMEs were identified as parts of the new core metamodel:
+Resuming the results of this part of the work, in Table 2 it is possible to see that the following MMMEs have been identified as parts of the new core metamodel:

-- For the Problem Domain: Scenario, (Functional) Requirement, Organization, Role, Ontology (composed of Concept, Predicate, Action), Interaction, Capacity. - For the Agency Domain: Message, Interaction Protocol, Communication, Holon, Service.xx
+- For the Problem Domain: Scenario, (Functional) Requirement, Organization, Role, Ontology (composed of Concept, Predicate, Action), Interaction, Capacity. - For the Agency Domain: Message, Interaction Protocol, Communication, Holon, Service.

-It is worth to note that here we report only a part of the overall set of ASPECS process requirements and corresponding consequences.
-For this reason, for instance, we are not dealing at all with the elements belonging to the Solution domain MAS metamodel and in the following we will only focus on the Problem domain part of the metamodel.
+It is worth to note that we here report only a part of the overall set of ASPECS process requirements and corresponding consequences.
+For this reason, for instance, we are not dealing at all with the elements belonging to the Solution domain MAS metamodel.
+In the following we will only focus on the Problem domain part of the metamodel.